Ezhkin-Kot/utilities/server-utility/README.md

 # Server Utility

+To use this script, you should have:
-You should have OpenWRT router connected to your server, enable Wake-on-LAN in server BIOS and configure your Tailscale network to use this script.
+- OpenWRT router connected to your server via LAN
+- Wake-on-LAN enabled in server BIOS
+- Configured Tailscale network
+- SSH connection to your server

 Also you can add this script to your PATH in your .zshrc or .bashrc:
 ```sh